Skip to main content

 Is Hellcase licensed?

-No. Available information indicates no license.
-The Swedish Gambling Authority specifically banned the Upgrader feature; Denmark has blocked it; Belgium and the Netherlands restrict access at the legislative level.
+No. Current records show no license.
+The Swedish Gambling Authority specifically banned the Upgrader feature, Denmark has blocked it, Belgium and the Netherlands restrict access at the legislative level.

 How do I cash out from Hellcase?